Visit Merseyside Youth AssociationMYA

 Explaining the bystander approach

-Throughout the MVP programme, a bystander is described as a friend, teammate or classmate – in other words, it is someone they know.
-The bystander approach aims to create a positive culture in our schools and communities, where abuse and violence are recognised and viewed as unacceptable.
-In part, this is done by questioning social norms and pluralistic ignorance, and reassuring young people that the majority of their peers hold similar healthy views on abuse and violence.
-This helps to realign beliefs and create safe, healthy and inclusive learning environments where all of our young people can flourish, lead and attain.
+The bystander approach aims to create a positive culture in schools and communities, where abuse and violence are recognised and viewed as unacceptable.
+By questioning social norms and pluralistic ignorance, and reassuring young people that the majority of their peers hold similar healthy views on abuse and violence – (that it should not happen), this helps to realign beliefs and create safe, healthy and inclusive learning environments where all of our young people can flourish, lead and attain.

 By using this approach, MVP can engage all young people in discussions about abuse and violence, not as a potential perpetrator or victim, but as an empowered bystander with the skills and understanding to challenge negative behaviour and support victims.